beenycool/beenycool.github.io/backend/README.md

 1. **PORT Environment Variable**: Render automatically assigns a port via the `PORT` environment variable.
 Our code is configured to use this.

-2. **MongoDB Connection**: You must provide a valid MongoDB connection string in the `MONGODB_URI` environment variable.
-The app is now configured to continue running even if MongoDB connection fails, but functionality will be limited.
+2. **PostgreSQL Connection**: The app will automatically use the `DATABASE_URL` environment variable provided by Render.

 3. **Health Check**: A health check endpoint is available at `/health` to verify the service is running.

-4. **Testing MongoDB Connection**: You can run `node src/utils/mongodb-test.js` to test your MongoDB connection.
+4. **Database Migration**: The database schema will be automatically created on first startup.

 ## Troubleshooting

-### MongoDB Connection Issues
+### Database Connection Issues

-If you're having trouble connecting to MongoDB:
+If you're having trouble connecting to the PostgreSQL database:

-1. Ensure your MongoDB URI is correct
+1. Ensure your DATABASE_URL is correct
-2. Make sure your IP whitelist in MongoDB Atlas includes Render's IPs or is set to allow access from anywhere (0.0.0.0/0)
+2. Check that your database service is running
-3. Check that your MongoDB user has the correct permissions
+3. Verify that your IP is allowed to connect to the database

 ### Port Conflicts